brightway-lca/ecoinvent_migrate/README.md

 [pre-commit]: https://github.com/pre-commit/pre-commit
 [black]: https://github.com/psf/black

-`ecoinvent_migrate` downloads the change report Excel files from ecoinvent, and turns them into something usable - [Randonneur migration files](https://github.com/brightway-lca/randonneur).
+`ecoinvent_migrate` makes the change report Excel files from ecoinvent usable.

 These files are designed to allow for relinking against new versions of ecoinvent, **not** for updating an existing ecoinvent installation.

 This library requires a valid ecoinvent license for all functionality.